 Who Was Susan B. Anthony?

-Susan Brownell Anthony (February 15, 1820 to March 13, 1906), better known as Susan B. Anthony, was an American writer, lecturer and abolitionist who was a leading figure in the women's voting rights movement.
+Susan B. Anthony was an American writer, lecturer and abolitionist who was a leading figure in the women's voting rights movement.
 Raised in a Quaker household, Anthony went on to work as a teacher.
 She later partnered with Elizabeth Cady Stanton and would eventually lead the National American Woman Suffrage Association.

 Susan B. Anthony and Elizabeth Cady Stanton

-In 1851, Susan B. Anthony attended an anti-slavery conference, where she met Elizabeth Cady Stanton.
+In 1851, Anthony attended an anti-slavery conference, where she met Stanton.
 The pair established the Women's New York State Temperance Society in 1852.
 Before long, they were fighting for women's rights, forming the New York State Woman's Rights Committee.
 Anthony also started petitions for women to have the right to own property and to vote.
 She traveled extensively, campaigning on the behalf of women.

 In 1856, Anthony began working as an agent for the American Anti-Slavery Society.
 She spent years promoting the society's cause up until the Civil War.